 Customer profiling, to determine when, where and how to communicate with your customers, is crucial for growing your customer base.
 ‘Know thy customer’ is commandment number one for any SME wanting to expand their reach.
 To build and accurate profile of who your ideal customer is, other than their age, gender and geographical location, you will need to find out the following information about them:

-A good understanding of your ideal customer’s needs and wants will help you target prospective customers more effectively.
+A good understanding of your ideal customer’s needs and wants will help with sustaining your customer base.

 Market research that keeps you ahead of the curve

 According to a Think Room blog on customer-based growth, market research is key for keeping up with market trends to ensure your services or products stay relevant.
 For this, the SME development experts at Think Room recommend that you consult published information sources to glean useful insights into current market conditions and trends and talk to key customers, business partners and suppliers for up-to-date market information.
 This approach is commonly known as ‘dumpster-diving’ and is crucial if you want to maintain relevancy within your industry and keep ahead of current industry trends.